Energy Levels and Electronic Configuration Chemistry the virtual school

 levels

-out of this can hold a maximum of 8 electrons the number ofelectrons in the outer shell of an atom determines which people the element belongs to on the periodic table and elements in the same group have similar reactivities
+Each energy level has a maximum number of electrons it can contain.
+The lowest energy level is always filled first and can only hold two electrons, while the levels.
+After this it can contain a maximum of eight electrons, the number of electrons in the outer shell of an atom determines which group the element belongs to in the periodic table and elements in the same group have similar reactivities